Riometer Data Format

 - Mawson (maw)

 Original riometer data are stored in daily binary files.
-Before being made available on the SWS website and FTP server they are converted to text files and gzipped.
+Before being made available on the ASWFC website and data server they are converted to text files and gzipped.
 Each riometer file name starts with ri followed by year, month and day, with a file name extension comprising the station abbreviation (followed by .gz").

 For example, ri080301.cas.gz is a gzipped Riometer data text file for 1 March 2008 from Casey station.